GabrielMoreau/uvmat-doc/help/README.md

 Other color maps can be used by extracting the figure with the menu bar button *[Export/extract figure]*, then using the standard Matlab button *[!Edit/Colormap]* in the figure menu bar.

 Scalar are represented by matrices with real ('double') values, unlike images which are integers.
-They can be alternatively defined with unstructured grid (see [#a5.1Gridingofdata section 5.1]): they are then linearly interpolated on a regular grid before visualisation (a fairly slow process).
+They can be alternatively defined with unstructured grid (see [section 5.1](#51-griding-of-data)): they are then linearly interpolated on a regular grid before visualisation (a fairly slow process).

 ### 4.2 Contour plots